stressboi/hafnium-exchange-splunk-csvs/README.md

 # hafnium-exchange-splunk-csvs
-IOCs (IP addresses, hashes of web shell .aspx files, names of .aspx files) used in exploiting CVE-2021-26855 courtesy of Volexity and Microsoft.
+IOCs (IP addresses, hashes of web shell .aspx files, names of .aspx files, user-agents) used in exploiting CVE-2021-26855 courtesy of Volexity and Microsoft.

 See https://www.volexity.com/blog/2021/03/02/active-exploitation-of-microsoft-exchange-zero-day-vulnerabilities/ and